Joystream/joystream/meetings/rome/README.md

 ### Agenda
 #### Item 1
-1. Review the [Release Checklist](../../testnet#release-checklist) draft, and compare to the release plan.
+1. Review the [Release Checklist](../../testnet#release-checklist) draft, and compare it to the release plan.
-2. Land a final Release Checklist, that contains all items, and sorted it in order of deployment.
+2. Land a final Release Checklist, that contains all items and sorted it in order of deployment.

 ### Minutes